- Written by bositman

 - Video (GS)/Audio (SPU2)/Controllers (PAD)/Dev9/USB/Firewire =>Plugin Settings: Will open the configuration screen for the selected plugin (listed here) respectively (Video/Audio/Pad/Dev9/USB/Firewire)

 - Multitap 1: Will enable Multitap 1.
 You also have to enable multitap in the Lilypad input plugin for it to work.
-Compatibility is still low, so many games will still not work with multitap yet.
+Does not work with all games yet, but most should be fine.

 - Multitap 2: Will enable Multitap 2.
 You also have to enable multitap in the Lilypad input plugin for it to work.
-Compatibility is still low, so many games will still not work with multitap yet.
+Does not work with all games yet, but most should be fine.

 - Clear all Settings: Will clear all saved settings restoring them to defaults and opens the First Time Configuration Wizard.